Skip to content

 Step 5: Pull the edge-tts-api image and start the API service

-If you already have a server with Docker installed, you can skip to step five to pull the image.
+If you already have a server with Docker installed, you can skip to Step 5 to pull the image.

-It is recommended to choose a server in the United States because there are fewer or no restrictions.
-You can choose a Linux-based server operating system.
-The following uses Debian 12 as an example, and I personally use Yecaoyun.
-The reason for choosing it is simple: it's cheap and relatively stable, which is sufficient for a voiceover proxy.
+It's recommended to choose a server in the United States due to fewer or no restrictions.
+You can choose a Linux-based operating system; the following example uses Debian 12 and my personal provider, Yecaoyun.
+The reason for choosing it is simple: it's cheap and relatively stable, sufficient for a voiceover proxy.

-If you already have a Linux server in Europe or the United States, you can skip this section and go directly to the next section.
+If you already have a Linux server in Europe or America, you can skip this section and go directly to the next section.
 If not, please continue reading.

 Open this link to the Yecaoyun website and select Product Services -> US AMD VPS in the top navigation bar.